Top 10 dog-friendly cities

-Dogfriendly.com has annual list of dog-friendly U.S. cities to visit -- and San Francisco tops the list for better-than-average amenities such as dog-friendly beaches, and hotels, as well as restaurants that allow Fido to hang out on the patio with you while you eat.
-Choose one of these cities to visit, and you'll have a great time without having to Photoshop your dog into your pics this year! its
+Dogfriendly.com has released its annual list of dog-friendly U.S. cities to visit -- and San Francisco tops the list for better-than-average amenities such as dog-friendly beaches, recreational areas and hotels, as well as restaurants that allow Fido to hang out on the patio with you while you eat.
+Choose one of these cities to visit, and you'll have a great time without having to Photoshop your dog into your pics this year!

 Here in the Great Lakes state, the two of you can enjoy dog-friendly canoeing, gardens and farms, plus the Nichols Arboretum, a 123-acre botanical collection at the University of Michigan.